taufiqulmawarid/os212/links.md

 In multiple-processor scheduling multiple CPU’s are available and hence Load Sharing becomes possible.
 However multiple processor scheduling is more complex as compared to single processor scheduling.
 In multiple processor scheduling there are cases when the processors are identical i.e. HOMOGENEOUS, in terms of their functionality, we can use any processor available to run any process in the queue.
 Learn more about Multi-processor Scheduling here.

 25. [How do hard drives work? - Kanawat Senanan](https://youtu.be/wteUW2sL7bc)<br>
-Until the recent invention of solid state drive, hard disk drive were widely used.
-They are used as nonvolatile permanent mass storage to store any data the user wants.
+Until the recent invention of solid state drive, hard disk drive were widely used as nonvolatile permanent mass storage to store any data the user wants.
 But how does it actually work?
 This youtube video explain how it works in 5 minutes.

 26. [Hard Drive Disk Scheduling](http://www.cs.iit.edu/~cs561/cs450/disksched/disksched.html)<br>
 One of the responsibilities of the operating system is to use the hardware efficiently.
 For HDDs, meeting this responsibility entails access time and maximizing data transfer bandwidth.
 Doing such thing are performed by varying algorithm.
 This article explain HDD scheduling.